-- Technical content - This approach is based on digital twins of the network for industrial applications and use cases and the associated huge amount of data, which need to be transmitted and processed. - Results can be applied in trial systems for the 6G backbone network, where huge data rates will appear. - $\circ$ There could be synergies for the 6G architecture especially in the backbone. - $\circ$ $\;$ The convergence of optical and wireless networks is addressed. - Here are synergies with SNS for trials and on system architecture considerations. - Intended Photonics 21 budget: around 20 M€ in this domain - Intended timing: Photonics 21 Work Program 2025/26 supporting this process by providing information on cooperation opportunities according to the SNS work program 2024 and the envisaged work program 2025.
+- Technical content - This approach is based on digital twins of the network for industrial applications and use cases and the associated huge amount of data, which need to be transmitted and processed. - Results can be applied in trial systems for the 6G backbone network, where huge data rates will appear. - There could be synergies for the 6G architecture especially in the backbone. - The convergence of optical and wireless networks is addressed. - \circ $\;$ Here are synergies with SNS for trials and on system architecture considerations. - Intended Photonics 21 budget: around 20 M€ in this domain - Intended timing: Photonics 21 Work Program 2025/26

-Photonics 21 is still in the process, to agree priorities and focus areas for the Photonics 21 SRIA as input to the Photonics 21 work program, which will fit to the available funding budget.
-Results are not yet public.
-SNS is
+Photonics 21 is still in the process to agree priorities and focus areas for the updated Photonics 21 work program, which will fit to the available funding budget.
+Results are not yet public and as a result there is currently no open call available from Photonics 21, as also highlighted in their webpage5.
+SNS is supporting the generation of the Photonics 2021 Work Programme 2025/26 by providing information on cooperation opportunities according to the SNS work program 2024 and the envisaged work program 2025.